“The NHS belongs to the people and getting involved in the governance of the trust makes this principle tangible.”

 on-site school that follows the national curriculum.

-We have one vacancy for public and one for service users, as well as staff and carer vacancies for which you can stand from any of these locations.
+We had one vacancy for public and one for service users, as well as staff and carer vacancies for which you can stand from any of these locations.

 Am I qualified to be a governor?